take0a/docs.getdbt.com/website/docs.ja/docs/cloud/manage-access/set-up-sso-microsoft-entra-id.md

 | **Name** | <Constant name="cloud" /> |
 | **Supported account types** | Accounts in this organizational directory only _(single tenant)_ |

 4. Configure the **Redirect URI**.
-The table below shows the appropriate Redirect URI values for single-tenant and multi-tenant deployments.
+The table below shows the appropriate Redirect URI values for single-tenant and multi-tenant Entra ID app deployments.
 For most enterprise use-cases, you will want to use the single-tenant Redirect URI.
 Replace `YOUR_AUTH0_URI` with the [appropriate Auth0 URI](/docs/cloud/manage-access/sso-overview#auth0-uris) for your region and plan.

+**Note:** Your dbt platform tenancy has no bearing on this setting.
+This Entra ID app setting controls app access:
+     - **Single-tenant:** Only users from your Entra ID tenant can access the app.
+     - **Multi-tenant:** Users from _any_ Entra ID tenant can access the app.

 | Application Type | Redirect URI |
 | ----- | ----- |